codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 ### Empty user-defined variables
 Codefresh allows you to add variables with just the key definition, without the value.
 The value is populated automatically during pipeline execution or defined manually.
-You can add empty variables to projects, pipelines, and build triggers.
+You can add empty variables to:
+* Projects
+* Pipelines
+* Build triggers

 >**NOTE**
 Encryption is not supported for empty variables.